HM Land Registry published the latest price data on 29th January 2021 which can now be viewed on The Move Market.

-We are slowly getting more data that is related to transactions that have been agreed since the Coronavirus outbreak - one surprising thing that not many predicted was pent up demand causing a mini-boom in property prices and housing activity rising above normal levels.
+We are now getting much more data that is related to transactions that have been agreed since the Coronavirus outbreak - one surprising thing that not many predicted was pent up demand causing a mini-boom in property prices and housing activity rising above normal levels.

 This in part can be explained by many people 'needing' to move given they need more space to work from home that they had not previously anticipated.

-We foresee a split in property values between smaller flats and larger properties - we expect smaller homes (especially flats) to loose more value than homes that can accomodate office space by the end of this year.
+We foresee a split in property values between smaller flats and larger properties - we expect smaller homes (especially flats) to lose more value than homes that can accomodate a home office.

-Over the next year we expect prices to fall by at least 5% - the reality could be far worse than this though with prices falling over 10%.
+Over the next year we expect prices to fall by at least 5% - although we see potential for further downward pressure and prices may fall even further.

 The impact of Coronavirus is widespread and is affecting not just the health and well being of people but businesses profitability, jobs and house prices.